-■ Folding down the rear seatback
+Folding down the rear seatback

-- After returning the rear seatback to its original position, be certain to place all of the seatbelts and the tab attached to the seat cushion above the seat cushion.
-And make certain that the shoulder belts are fully visible. - Never allow passengers to ride on the folded rear seatback or in the cargo area or trunk.
-Doing so may result in serious injury or death. - Secure all objects and especially long items properly to prevent them from being thrown around inside the vehicle and causing serious injury during a sudden stop, a sudden steering maneuver or a rapid acceleration.
+• After returning the rear seatback

+to its original position, be certain to place all of the seatbelts and the tab attached to the seat cushion above the seat cushion.
+And make certain that the shoulder belts are fully visible.

+- Never allow passengers to ride on the folded rear seatback or in the cargo area.
+Doing so may result in serious injury or death. - Secure all objects and especially long items properly to prevent them from being thrown around inside the vehicle and causing serious injury during a sudden stop, a sudden steering maneuver or a rapid acceleration. - For vehicles equipped with the rear seat center table, when folding down the rear seatback, return the rear seat center table to its original position.
+If the rear seat center table is not returned to its original position, the rear seat center table could break and bodily injury could occur.